rumansaleem/rumansaleem/content/about/index.md

     color: teal-500
 ---
 Hello people!
-I'm Ruman Saleem ([@ruman_saleem](//twitter.com/ruman_saleem)), a full-stack web developer and a student, pursuing _M.Sc.
+I'm Ruman Saleem ([@ruman_saleem](//twitter.com/ruman_saleem)), a full-stack web developer and a student, doing _M.Sc.
 Computer Science_ from [Department of Computer Science, Delhi University](//cs.du.ac.in).

 I'm passionate about building websites.
 I love building beautiful user interface and working with new technologies and frameworks.
-My favorite tech stack is Laravel, Vue and Tailwind CSS (awesome utiltiy based CSS framework) most of the times.
+My favorite tech stack is Laravel, Vue and Tailwind CSS (awesome utility based CSS framework).
 I also work with Express.js and CodeIgniter.
-You might want to chekout my [work](/work).
+You might want to checkout my [work](/work).

-I occassionally write about my experiences and the new things I learn along the way of building websites.
+I occasionally write about my experiences and the new things I learn along the way of building websites.
 Checkout my [blog](/blog).

 I am currently looking for a full time job, and available for freelance projects (part-time).
-Intrested in hiring me? here's my [resume](/resume).
+Interested in hiring me? here's my [resume](/resume).